luickk/MlAstConcurrencyAnalyser/README.md

 Since it's difficult to generate a dataset, a reinforcement learning approach is the most obvious to choose.
 The great problem is the generation of sample programs that are executable and *have a high enough entropy*.

-Since generating python code is simply too complex for a simple reinforcement learning model I created SICCL(Simple Initial Concurrency Configuration Language -> see below), which acts as an abstraction layer to the reinforcement learning model.
+Since generating python code is simply too complex for a simple reinforcement learning model, I created SICCL(Simple Initial Concurrency Configuration Language -> see below), which acts as an abstraction layer to the reinforcement learning model.
 Since finding a proper policy function for a "language" is difficult, I will be using a [model free approach](https://en.wikipedia.org/wiki/Model-free_(reinforcement_learning)).

-The basic values the model will optimise for are size (len of the SICCL script) and validity.
+The basic values the model will optimize for are size (len of the SICCL script) and validity.
 Crashes or bad static scans (for example through valgrind) will result in bad scores...

 ## Code Generation

 The GAN generates SICCL (see below) which is then turned into python code, run and tested on potential concurrency issues.
-Wether there was an issue and all kinds of runtime information is then passed to the GAN to optimise on.
+Whether there was an issue and all kinds of runtime information is then passed to the GAN to optimize on.

 ## Concurrency issue detection